Driver worker performance with optimal posture

 - Poor workstation design – Using a chair without proper support, working at a desk that’s too high or low

-- Lack of training – Lack of awareness of ergonomic principles, not shown proper handling techniques
+- Lack of training – Lack of awareness of ergonomic principles and not shown proper ergonomic techniques

 Our 5 basic principles

-We use five basic guidelines or ‘rules of engagement’ for working out successful manual handling actions:
+We use five basic guidelines or ‘rules of engagement’ for working out successful ergonomic practices:

 Frequently asked questions

-Here are some of the most common questions we get asked about our ergonomics and manual handling support.
+Here are some of the most common questions we get asked about our ergonomics.

 What is ergonomics?